SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Modelling is important.md

 	The "alldifferent" constraint is an implied one while the Ds variables are auxiliary.
 This new model reduces the computational cost to $O(m^2)$ which is waaay better.

 We should also keep in mind that there may be some problems when the order of the variable is non-significant.
 In those cases, we could have a [[Symmetry inc CSPs|symmetry problem]].
-In order to exploit the constraint order to better prune our solution tree, we need to [[Constraints propagation|propagate the constraits]]
+In order to exploit the constraint order to better prune our solution tree, we need to [[Constraints propagation|propagate the constraints]]